ratatui/ratatui-website/src/content/docs/templates/component/index.md

 - <https://github.com/ratatui-org/ratatui/tree/main/examples>: Simple one-off examples to illustrate various widgets and features in `ratatui`.
 - <https://github.com/ratatui-org/templates/tree/main/simple>: Starter kit for using `ratatui`
+- <https://github.com/ratatui-org/templates/tree/main/async>: Starter kit for using `ratatui` with `async` using `tokio`
 - <https://github.com/ratatui-org/website/tree/main/code/ratatui-json-editor-app>: Tutorial project
   that the user a simple interface to enter key-value pairs, which will printed in json.
-- <https://github.com/ratatui-org/templates/tree/main/async/template>: Async tokio crossterm based
+- <https://github.com/ratatui-org/templates/tree/main/component>: Async tokio crossterm based
-  opinionated starter kit for using `ratatui`.
+  opinionated starter kit with "components" for using `ratatui`.
 - <https://github.com/veeso/tui-realm/>: A framework for `tui.rs` to simplify the implementation of terminal user interfaces adding the possibility to work with re-usable components with properties and states.